 When you’re looking for a cool place to hang out, LinkedIn Groups might not be the first thing to come to mind.

 Seriously, though, groups can be a happening place.
-When done right, people have real and thoughtful conversations – plus, organizations can build awareness and credibility, generate leads, connect with their audience, and network with industry leaders!
+When done right, people have real and thoughtful conversations.

-If you’re considering starting a group of your own, or your existing group needs a little love, here are a few ways you can make sure you stand out.
+If you’re considering starting a group of your own, or your existing group needs a little love, keep reading to find out how to create a LinkedIn group that stands out.

 Pick the perfect name